 - Analyze the Results:

-- Fair Odds: This is the price the bet should be if the bookmaker took zero commission.
-If you can find odds higher than this number on another site, you have found Value.
+- Fair Odds: The price the bet should be if the bookmaker took zero commission.
+If you can find odds higher than this number on another site, you may have found value.

-- Margin: The total percentage of “juice” in the market.
-Lower is better for the bettor.
+- Margin: The total percentage of overround in the market.
+Lower is better for the bettor (Pinnacle typically 2–3%, mainstream books 5–7%).

-Tip: If you want to convert these probabilities into safer betting markets, check out our Draw No Bet Calculator or the Double Chance Calculator.
+Tip: if you want to convert these probabilities into safer betting markets, check out our Draw No Bet Calculator or the Double Chance Calculator.
+For 2-way markets (spreads, totals), use the No-Vig Calculator.

-You see the following odds for a match between Arsenal vs. Liverpool:
+You see the following odds for a Premier League match:

 - Home (Arsenal): 2.50